Skip to content

 What is the share of voice in social media?

-Share of Voice (SOV) in social media measures how much of the conversation around a particular industry, topic, or keyword is about your brand compared to competitors.
-It reflects your brand’s visibility, impact, and influence across social media platforms.
+Share of Voice (SOV) in social media measures how much of the conversation around a particular industry, topic, or keyword is about your own brand compared to competitors.
+It reflects your brand’s visibility, impact, and influence across major social media networks.

 How to measure share of voice across marketing channels